SalesforceSFDC/Duplicate-Management/README.md

     * one for contacts and leads,
     * and another for person accounts.
 * Duplicate rule - Depending on how you configure Duplicate Management, sales reps see an alert that they’re about to create a duplicate.
 Or your reps are blocked from creating the duplicate altogether.
+#
+* Matching rule determines whether the record a user is creating or updating is similar enough to other records to be considered a duplicate.
+* Duplicate rule tells Salesforce what action to take when duplicates are identified.

 ### Manage Duplicate Records
 Starting in Spring ‘15, all new Salesforce orgs come with Duplicate Management features already